mt-inside/go-openrgb/protocol.md

 * session: getSchema() [build middle objects, return new, no attempt to merge for now] -> syncColors() [into middle object] -> modify -> diff -> writeCOlors()

+TODO to GH.
+Add
+* get building on windows...
+* wtf fan curves (reboot to look. custom silent to 60?)
+  * ask on reddit/amd - do I need to wait for the kernel to see all my fans?
+Doesn't seem to be any config for this module.

 lib: impliment object model above.
 * How to do?
 I think:
   * keep current structs, all internal, named to wireFoo, decode into them (not least, binary.read in future)